 - Go to www.fafsa.ed.gov and complete your Free Application for Federal Student Aid (FAFSA) online.
 This is the fastest and most accurate way to apply for financial aid.

 - You will need to identify on the FAFSA what school you are attending by listing that school’s federal code.
 Lehigh Carbon Community College’s federal code is 006810.

 - Answer all questions completely and accurately.
 Incomplete answers will cause a delay in your FAFSA processing.

 - Students and/or parents should use the IRS data retrieval process when completing the income and asset information on the FAFSA.
-The IRS data retrieval process allows anyone who has completed their federal income tax return BEFORE filing the FAFSA to have their income tax information automatically transferred to their FAFSA form.
-If the FAFSA is completed prior to filing income tax returns, the student and/or parent can use his/her PIN to return to the FAFSA and transfer the IRS data to their previously completed FAFSA.
+The IRS data retrieval process allows anyone with a completed and filed federal income tax return for 2015 to have their income tax information automatically transferred to their FAFSA form by using the IRS Data Retrieval Tool through www.fafsa.ed.gov.